Skip to content

 Step 1 -- Reject writes: The HTTP write handler checks node state and returns 503 Service Unavailable with an optional X-Hyperbytedb-Redirect header for Draining, Leaving, Syncing, or Joining states.

 Step 2 -- Flush WAL: flush_service.drain() repeatedly calls flush() until no WAL entries remain.
-This ensures all ingested data is persisted as Parquet files.
+This ensures all ingested data is persisted in native MergeTree tables.

 Step 3 -- Wait for acks: Polls replication_log.get_wal_ack(peer_id) and get_mutation_ack(peer_id) for each active peer.
 Waits until all peers have acked up to the local WAL and mutation sequence numbers.
 Times out after 60 seconds with a warning.